 The 'second line of defence' defines preventive and detective control requirements, and ensure that such requirements are embedded in the policies and procedures of the first line.
 It is independent of the first line and applies controls either on an ongoing (e.g. daily) or periodic basis.
-The second line consists primarily of risk and compliance departments (Prudential and Conduct Risk).
+The second line consists primarily of risk and compliance departments.
 The Chief Information Security Officer (CISO) also operates solely in the second line and seeks to continually improve the processes and controls around information governance and security.

-• Third Line: Internal Audit provides the 'third line of defence' with independent assurance regarding the activities of the various business units, including the Prudential and Conduct Risk functions.
-The Head of Internal Audit, an outsourced function, has an independent reporting line directly to the Chair of the Audit Committee.
-The Audit Committee approves the work programme of internal audit and receives reports on the results of the work performed.
+• Third Line: Internal Audit provides the 'third line of defence' with independent assurance regarding the activities of the various business units.
+Internal Audit is an outsourced function and the Head of Internal Audit has an independent reporting line directly to the Chair of the Audit Committee.
+The Audit Committee approves the work programme of internal audit and receives reports on the results of the workperformed.

-The Society's Board and Committee structure in 2018 is as below:
+The Society's Board and Committee structure in 2019 is as below:

-Denotes Management Committee
+\ Denotes Management Committee